keboola/connection-docs/components/extractors/marketing-sales/pipedrive/index.md

 Available templates are:

 - **Basic** -- downloads organizations, persons, users, pipelines, activities, stages, etc.
-- **Extended** -- downloads also deals and additional fields to the above
+- **Extended** -- downloads also deals and additional fields to the above.

 When done, **Save** the configuration.
 You can also [switch to the JSON editor](/components/extractors/other/generic/#template-mode).